RasaHQ/rasa/README.md

 -->

 ## Creating your own language parser

+As of now, parsa doesn't provide a tool to help you create & annotate training data.
+If you don't have an existing wit or LUIS app, you can try this example using the `data/demo-restaurants.json` file, or create your own json file in the same format.

 ### Cloning an existing wit or LUIS app:

 Download your data from wit or LUIS.
 When you export your model from wit you will get a zipped directory.
 The file you need is `expressions.json`.